Who’s who on Trump’s legal team for impeachment trial

 ALAN DERSHOWITZ

 A constitutional law expert and former Harvard professor, Dershowitz was part of O.J.
 Simpson’s legal “dream team.”
 He voted for Democrat Hillary Clinton in 2016 but has nonetheless been a vocal public defender of Trump, writing a book titled “The Case Against Impeaching Trump.”
 Dershowitz said he will present oral arguments outlining the constitutional arguments against Trump’s impeachment to “defend the integrity of the Constitution and to prevent the creation of a dangerous constitutional precedent.”
+He said he would not be a full-fledged member of the Trump legal team.
 Dershowitz has defended a number of controversial clients including Jeffrey Epstein, the multimillionaire who killed himself in jail last summer while awaiting trial on charges that he sexually abused multiple underage girls.
 One of Epstein’s accusers has also accused Dershowitz of participating in her abuse.
 Dershowitz has vehemently denied the accusation.

 KEN STARR